EVOC helps to support, develop and promote the interests and work of voluntary and community organisations in Edinburgh.

 No organisation can afford to relax and rest on their laurels at any time but particularly in the current climate of legislative and fiscal change and challenge.
 EVOC is no exception.
 We, however, however tend to be shy in publicising our learning and achievements.

-Joan Fraser, Convenor of EVOC
+Joan Fraser, Former Convenor of EVOC

 EVOC has a long and proud history of working with partners from all sectors and our continued commitment to this approach is reflected in our strategic plan.

-There is no denying the changing environment that we are all living and working in and EVOC is focused on supporting the Third Sector to find solutions to the many challenges that lie ahead.
+There is no denying the changing environment that we are all living and working in and EVOC is focused on supporting the third sector to find solutions to the many challenges that lie ahead.
 We can be sure that the next few years will continue to see increasing demand and fewer resources.
-The Third Sector has a justifiable reputation for working with people in their communities and this preventative work is at the core of resilient communities.
+The third sector has a justifiable reputation for working with people in their communities and this preventative work is at the core of resilient communities.

 It isn’t only the fiscal environment which is changing the legal context is also changing.
-The Joint Working (Public Bodies) (Scotland) 2014 and the Community Empowerment (Scotland) Act 2015 are 2 of the most far reaching pieces of legislation the Scottish Parliament has passed.
+The Joint Working (Public Bodies) (Scotland) 2014 and the Community Empowerment (Scotland) Act 2015 are 2 of the most far-reaching pieces of legislation the Scottish Parliament has passed.
 The role of citizens is clearly at the heart of both Acts with the stated ambition of taking decisions as close to communities as possible.

 EVOC has a unique role and responsibility in this changing landscape.
-Facilitating partnerships and collaboratives, creating bridges to support the Third and public sectors to find ways to work together is at the heart our purpose.
+Facilitating partnerships and collaboratives, creating bridges to support the third and public sectors to find ways to work together is at the heart our purpose.